Skip to content

 5. Accounts Receivable Aging Report

 The A/R aging report sorts outstanding invoices into buckets: current, 30, 60, 90+ days.
 For government contractors, days sales outstanding (DSO) is the KPI to watch.
-Target under 60 days for firm-fixed-price contracts, under 90 for cost-plus.
+We use under 45 days for firm-fixed-price and under 75 for cost-plus as working targets.
+They are practice thresholds, not regulatory ones.

 An invoice at 90+ days signals a rejected voucher, missing documentation, or contracting officer dispute.
 Do not let invoices age past 60 days without investigation.